ncmbadmin/monaca_data_registration/README_en.md

 ### 3. Setting the API key

 * When the project is opened, edit the index.html
-* Paste the API key you confirmed on the dashboard of [Nifty Cloud mobile backend](https://mbaas.nifcloud.com/) earlier
+* Paste the API key you confirmed on the dashboard of [NIFCloud mobile backend](https://mbaas.nifcloud.com/) earlier

 ![Image7](/readme-img/007_en.png)